*Post updated July 2021*

 At the same time, we all need to support one another, and continue to buy and sell wherever possible.
 And whenever sanctions are lifted or eased, we need to be able to help businesses recover.
 Heritage sites are often managed or helped by local governments, and it will be the local residents who visit the most.

-Here are five ideas for how you can support local businesses in your area, both during lockdown and once we have the all-clear from coronavirus.
+Here are five ideas for how heritage sites can support local businesses, both during lockdown and once we have the all-clear from coronavirus.

 1. Link up with a Café